 Each StudioLive AI mixer channel and bus has its own studio-grade compressor, limiter, gate/expander, and 4-band parametric equalizer.
-Each input channel, aux and FX bus also has a highpass filter, and input channels have polarity invert.
+Each input channel, aux bus, and effects bus has a highpass filter, and all input channels have polarity invert.
 It all fits into one remarkable processing and routing section known as the Fat Channel.

 To let you get the most from all of this processing power without descending into menu purgatory, we designed the Fat Channel with clearly labeled, physical knobs; an ingenious, multifunction, 16-ladder LED display; an in-your-face Selected Channel display; and even a separate horizontal pan display.
 It’s easy to instantly access any function and get clear, visible feedback.
 The bright blue Select button is fully illuminated only for the active channel or bus, so you know at a glance which channel or bus you’re processing.

 You can create two complete sets of EQ and dynamics-processor settings for every channel and bus and then make quick A/B comparisons at the touch of the Alt EQ & Dyn button.
 This gives you the ability to create two complete channel strip settings for every input and output.
 Does your guitar player use a Strat for some songs and Les Paul for others?
-Don’t use up two channels, create two completely different Fat Channel settings for each guitar and access them with the press of a button before he’s strapped on the next guitar!
+Don’t use up two channels; create two completely different Fat Channel settings for each guitar and access them with the press of a button before the guitarist has strapped on the next axe!

 Connect the StudioLive AI mixer to VSL-AI over a FireWire connection, and you can use the Smaart Spectra™ Spectrograph and RTA and StudioLive EQs to quickly kill feedback building up in floor wedges before the musicians even notice it!

-Take a look at back panel of a StudioLive AI-series mixer, and you’ll find the robust analog connections you’d expect from an expensive analog mixer: separate balanced mic and line inputs and insert points on every channel; dedicated balanced outputs for every aux bus, subgroup, and the mains as well as a wealth of other dedicated inputs and outputs.
+Take a look at back panel of a StudioLive AI-series mixer, and you’ll find the robust analog connections you’d expect from an expensive analog mixer: separate balanced mic and line inputs and insert points on every channel; dedicated balanced outputs for every aux bus, subgroup, and the mains; and a wealth of other dedicated inputs and outputs.
 Every input channel and bus send has its own dedicated jack—no sharing, no compromises.

-Traditional digital mixers force you to configure you inputs and outputs and define their functions and routing.
-Input 1 may be feeding Channel 13; Output 3 might be Aux 1 or Subgroup 4 depending on who used the console last.
-But StudioLive mixers aren’t your traditional menu-diving, layer-flipping digital console.
+Most digital mixers force you to configure your inputs and outputs and define their functions and routing.
+Input 1 may be feeding Channel 13; Output 3 might be Aux 1 or Subgroup 4, depending on who used the console last.
+But StudioLive mixers aren’t old-school, menu-diving, layer-flipping digital consoles.

 StudioLive AI-series mixers have dedicated mix buses with physical outputs.
 Aux mix 1 always feeds the Aux 1 output, Aux mix 2 feeds the Aux 2 output, and so on.
-The same is true of the subgroups, the monitor bus, talkback in, etc. You never run short of outputs, and you never have to decide which bus goes to which jack.
+The same is true of the subgroups, the monitor bus, talkback input, and so on.
+You never run short of outputs, and you never have to decide which bus goes to which jack.
 Wiring and routing are consistent and obvious.

 PreSonus has its roots deep in the studio world.
-Our founder, Jim Odom, set out to make quality studio equipment and that legacy carries on today with our boutique line of microphone preamps and studio monitors.
+Our founder, Jim Odom, set out to make quality studio equipment, and that legacy carries on today with our boutique line of microphone preamps and studio monitors.
 We understand that a great mix is dependent on a great front end.
 Getting a great mix in the digital environment means that front end has to include great converters and a high-quality summing engine, like the one you’ll find in our award-winning DAW, Studio One.
 We use this same 64-bit summing engine in our StudioLive AI mixers.
-So when we say “StudioLive” we mean studio sound with live sound durability and performance.
+So when we say “StudioLive” we mean studio-quality sound with live-sound durability and performance.

 XMAX preamplifiers are built with three key elements: